BDC Hamburger Icon

 • The number of international phone calls you make and receive per month

 Numerous other factors can affect your overall VoIP system cost.
-In general, hosted VoIP is relatively inexpensive, costing as little as $20 per user per month.
-Costs such as necessary equipment may add to the total, but it’s still generally very affordable.
+In general, hosted VoIP is relatively inexpensive, costing as little as $10 per monthly user.
+Costs for necessary equipment may add to the total, but it’s still generally affordable.

 What equipment do you need for VoIP?

-Setting up a VoIP system is relatively straightforward.
+You need very little equipment for VoIP.
+In fact, setting up and using a VoIP system is relatively straightforward.

 First, you need a secure, stable high-speed internet connection and a router and modem to connect to the internet.
-Bandwidth requirements vary, but even a small business should have internet speeds of at least 75 Mbps.
+As an existing business, you likely already have some kind of internet set up, so it’s just a matter of seeing if your current service will suffice or if you need to upgrade it.
+Bandwidth requirements vary, but even a small business should have internet speeds of at least 25 Mbps.

-From there, you can set up a VoIP call without any additional hardware directly from your laptop, desktop or connected mobile device.
+From there, you can set up a VoIP call without any additional hardware by using the phone service directly from your laptop, desktop or connected mobile device.

-If you want to make calls from a traditional phone, you’ll need an adapter that connects your phone to the internet.
-You can also invest in VoIP phones that integrate the phone and adapter in one device.
+However, as mentioned earlier in this article, if you want to make calls from a traditional phone, you’ll need an adapter that connects your phone to the internet.
+You can also invest in VoIP phones that integrate the phone and adapter into one device.

 What to look for in a VoIP solution

-Whether you’re a commercial customer or a single user looking to upgrade your phone system from landline to VoIP, these are some essential factors to consider.
+Whether you’re a growing enterprise or a single business owner looking to upgrade your phone system from landline to VoIP, these are some essential factors to consider when evaluating VoIP soluttions.

 • Ease of use: It shouldn’t take a degree in electrical engineering to operate and maintain a VoIP system.
-The best systems are straightforward.
+The best systems are straightforward to use.

 • Simple installation: Minimize stress and expense with a VoIP system you can set up yourself without requiring professional installation.

-• Accessibility: Accessibility features are essential, especially for commercial customers.
+• Accessibility: Accessibility features are essential, especially for business customers.
 Explore the accessibility options that are available within the VoIP solutions you’re considering.

-• Security: For commercial applications, opt for a VoIP system with integrated encryption to ensure there are no leaks that could potentially compromise client information.
+• Security: For business applications, opt for a VoIP system with integrated encryption to ensure there are no leaks that could potentially compromise client information.

 • Mobile access: You should be able to access your VoIP line both in the office and on other connected devices via mobile apps.
 Many solutions offer their own mobile apps.

-• Third-party integrations: If you utilize other third-party programs for communication, ensure your VoIP solution offers integration.
+• Third-party integrations: If you utilize other third-party programs for communication, ensure your VoIP solution offers integrations.
+You may also want to make sure the system is compatible with other business software you already use.

 Top VoIP providers to consider

-As with choosing any business phone system, you should do some research and find the company that will work best for your needs before you buy hardware or commit to a contract.
+As with choosing any business phone system, you should do some research and find the VoIP vendor that will work best for your needs before you buy hardware or commit to a contract.

 RingCentral